kgoralski/go-crud-template/README.md

-# Golang CRUD Application Scaffold - Work in Progress
+# Golang CRUD Application Scaffold

 ## About
 This code is written with very little experience with Golang.
 I did my best.
 CRs and PRs always welcome :)